the-bobo/easychromium/README.md

 Can be run as a cron job for automatic updates.

 ![chromium screenshot](https://raw.githubusercontent.com/the-bobo/easychromium/master/Chromium%20Screenshot.jpg)

+Copy the [your folder]/src/out/Release/Chromium.app file into /Applications/ when it finishes.

 You need: git 1.9+, XCode 5+, OS X 10.9+, ~15-20GB of space, ~3-5 hours on 16GB RAM, more otherwise.